-- A. DPS funds approved for JCPC programs, except for seasonal programs that will be disbursed as determined by DPS, shall be disbursed monthly to the funded sponsoring agency.
-Funding to programs and the JCPC administrative budget must be spent or encumbered by June 30th of the fiscal year in which they are allocated. - Each Governing body for DPS JCPC-funded programs, must establish procedures for management and oversight of funds.
-DPS JCPC-funded programs shall: - a.
+- A. Approved funding for programs, except for seasonal programs that will be disbursed as determined by DPS, shall be disbursed monthly to the funded sponsoring agency.
+REFERENCE: 14B NCAC 11B .0108 - Funding to programs and the JCPC administrative budgets, when applicable, must be spent or encumbered by June 30th of the fiscal year in which they are allocated. - 1.
+Each Governing body for DPS JCPC and Community Programs Section funded programs, must establish procedures for management and oversight of funds.
+DPS JCPC and Community Programs Section funded programs shall: - a.
 Establish procedures for receipt and disbursement of funds allocated to the program.
 These procedures shall establish controls, which ensure that program revenues and expenditures are consistent with the most current program agreement or program agreement revision approved by DPS; - b.
 Maintain reports, records, and other information to properly account for the expenditure of all State and other budgeted funds and local match received.
 Programs shall provide financial and accounting information about expenditures and revenues as may be requested by DPS, the County, and/or JCPC; and - c.
-Establish fiscal controls for a program fiscal officer or fiscal agent accountable for the legal and appropriate expenditure of State and other funds received by the JCPC funded program.
-A person delegated approval authority by the program's Governing body shall authorize expenditures. - 2.
-All DPS JCPC-funded programs shall develop policies and procedures for management of program financial operations Procedures shall address:
+Establish fiscal controls for a program fiscal officer or fiscal agent accountable for the legal and appropriate expenditure of State and other funds received by the funded program.
+A person delegated approval authority by the program's Governing body shall authorize expenditures. - All DPS JCPC and Community Programs Section funded programs shall develop policies and procedures for management of program financial operations Procedures shall address: - a.
+Segregation of fiscal management duties to ensure that no one (1) person has control over all aspects of any financial transaction;

-- a.
-Segregation of fiscal management duties to ensure that no one (1) person has control over all aspects of any financial transaction; EXAMPLE: Person authorized to place orders does not reconcile transactions to the monthly account statement. - b.
-An established disbursement limit, beyond which, a second party within the organization, preferably a board member of the program's governing body, must review and authorize; - c.
+EXAMPLE: Person authorized to place orders does not reconcile transactions to the monthly account statement.

+- An established disbursement limit, beyond which, a second party within the organization, preferably a board member of the program's governing body, must review and authorize; - c.
 A process by which payments cannot be requested, prepared, and authorized or signed by the same individual; and - d.
-For expenses greater than the Board approved disbursement limit must either: - i. be approved in writing by two persons so designated by the Board, or - ii. be paid with a check signed by two persons so designated by the Board.
+For expenses greater than the Board approved disbursement limit must either: - i.
+Be approved in writing by two persons so designated by the Board, or - ii.
+Be paid with a check signed by two persons so designated by the Board.

-NOTE: This applies only to non-profit agencies. - e.
+NOTE: This applies only to non-profit agencies.

+- e.
 Communication to and training for employees and volunteers to ensure continuity of fiscal management in the event of prolonged employee absence(s) or turnover; - f.
 Quarterly fiscal reports, at a minimum, that are reviewed by the program's Governing body; - g.
 Monthly routine review and reconciliation of bank statements (by someone other than the initiator and/or signer,) to determine that transactions are properly processed; and - h.
 Authentic documentation to authorize and support accounts receivable and accounts payable.